jermp/psds/README.md

 	  We use SIMD during the Sum query to compute prefix sums on both L and B.

+5. ##### Truncated Fenwick trees

+	We divide S into blocks of size 256.
+Then the k = ceil(n / 256) blocks become the leaves of a fenwick tree.
+Thus we use a Fenwick tree truncated as soon as we reduced the range down to 256.
+The leaves use the node's implementations already developed for the segment trees.
+The nodes of the Fenwick tree will store the prefix sums of the blocks.

+6. ##### Blocked Fenwick trees

+	Blocks of *k* integers are
+   indexed using the Fenwick tree layout.
+   During a traversal of the tree, we compute the sum or update a block, before proceeding downwards.
+   The blocks
+   can be stored in prefix-sum (for faster Sum operation) or not (for faster Update operation), thus giving a similar trade-off already established for the segment tree.
+   The block factor, i.e., *k*, should be chosen so that *k* integers fit in a cache line.
+   Assuming a typical cache line size of 64 B and 32-bit keys, then *k* = 16.
+   Maybe *k* = 8 may be more covenient because if we keep the blocks prefix-summed, then updating can be done with SIMD using 256-bit registers.
+   (See `node64u`).

 Compiling the code <a name="compiling"></a>
 ------------------